Pine Script Multi-Timeframe Analysis with request.security()

 plot(rsi_weekly, color=color.green, title="Weekly RSI")

-When all three RSI lines are pointing in the same direction, that's when I start paying serious attention.
+When all three RSI lines point in the same direction, that's when I start paying attention.
+I haven't tested this on every market though — crypto tends to be more responsive to multi-timeframe signals than forex, in my experience.

 Making Your Indicators Actually Usable